Table of Contents[Hide][Show]

 Gelatin is an age-old food that, like collagen, has gained modern popularity for its potential to improve skin and slow aging.
 It is commonly known as just the main ingredient in foods like Jello but this simple food has so much more potential!

 What is Gelatin?

-Gelatin is a substance composted of amino acids that is derived from collagen.
-Collagen is well know for its skin and hair benefits, and is similar to gelatin in many ways.
+Gelatin is a substance composed of amino acids that are derived from collagen.
+Collagen is well known for its skin and hair benefits and is similar to gelatin in many ways.